side-wave1

 Swollen and stiff joints

-Psoriasis is a problem caused by the malfunctioning of the immune system.
-The exact reason for such a malfunction remains unknown.
+Psoriasis is caused by a malfunction of the immune system.
+The exact reason for this malfunction remains unknown.

-Mild trauma or injury can trigger new patches
+• Mild trauma or injury, which can trigger new patches

-Control on these factors can help reduce psoriasis outbreaks
+• Controlling these factors can help reduce psoriasis flare-ups.

 Excimer Laser